dysartcoal/coursera-getting-and-cleaning-data/CodeBook.md

 the subject_id,
 activity_label and the mean for the measurements containing [Mm]ean or [Ss]td in the feature name.

-This tidy data set was written in csv format to a file called "tidy_data.csv" in the starting folder for the run_analysis.R script.
+This tidy data set was written in text format to a file called "tidy_data.txt" in the starting folder for the run_analysis.R script.

 ## CODEBOOK